Sør-Varanger Municipality: Economy

 The service sector is one of the two most important industries related to the city of Kirkenes.
 Kimek, a company for repair of boats and ships, has 66 employees (as of Q4 2024); the company is one of the largest employers in the municipality - alongside the municipality itself.

 As of 2013, 2.8% of the work force in Sør-Varanger are employed in the primary sector.

 Cruise ships have in 2022, stopped using the port at Kirkenes; ship owners consider the port to be too close to the [Russian border or] Russia; in 2022 the war between Russia and Ukraine escalated.

-The mining company Sydvaranger went bankrupt in 2015 and its mining operations in the municipality does not have a timeframe for a restart (as of 2022), however there are 30 employees preparing for a possible restart; the company was acquired by Tacora Resources Inc (an American corporation) in 2021.
-In Q2 2024, Grangex completed the purchase of Sydvaranger Mining; case work by the authorities shows planning for 400-500 employees split between the mining complex at Bjørnevatn and the complex in Kirkenes (for processing and moving products onto freighting ships).
+The mining company Sydvaranger went bankrupt in 2015, and its mining operations in the municipality has not restarted; its owner is delaying [major] investment decision until Q3 2026;.
+Sydvaranger (company) changed hands in 2024.
+Case work by the authorities shows plans for restarting operations at the mining complex at Bjørnevatn and the complex in Kirkenes (for processing and moving products onto freighting ships).

 A research station at Svanvik (which is part of Norsk institutt for bioøkonomi), has employees of the national government.